 she wanted to go on stage

-but her Mother said that’s absurd
+but her Mother said, ‘how absurd!’

-until WW2 intervened and
+Until WW2 intervened and

-Kay found the freedom she craved
+Ceinwen found the freedom she craved

-performance dreams were saved.
+performing dreams were saved.

 Toula grew up fearful of change

-her Greek father ultra strict
+with a Greek father ultra strict

-often friendless and oppressed
+friendless and often oppressed

-husband George was father’s pick!
+her husband was father’s pick!

 Toula escaped through books,

-photography and painting too
+photography, and painting too

 she wants to write her story

-migrant voices being so few.
+migrant women’s voices too few.